rehookify/datepicker/README.md

 - You can get accessible component props with prop-getters.
 - You have full power to manipulate the state with actions.
 - Available as a hook or context.
-- Support localization with `.toLocaleString`.
+- Support localization with `.toLocaleString`, `.toLocalTimeString`

 ## Install